Why did my Doctor order an EEG?

 We are an independent provider of EEG services so we are free to choose the best equipment and software available for our studies.
 Some providers are tied to hardware or software companies and must use their equipment or software.
 We always choose the best resources available and constantly strive to improve the patient experience.

-We understand how important it is for patients to know their tests will be covered by their insurance.
-We are contracted with all major insurance providers and will make sure you know before your test starts that you are covered.
+We understand how important it is for patients to know how their insurance will treat their EEG.
+We are contracted with most major insurance providers (in-network) and will help you understand how much of your test cost will be your responsibility.
 If you have any questions about your current coverage, call us and we'll help.

 How do I prepare for my EEG?